UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-a-strikingly-awesome-startup.md

 In her book;&nbsp;[Big Magic](https://www.amazon.com/Big-Magic-Creative-Living-Beyond/dp/1594634726), Elizabeth Gilbert reminds us that: *"Ideas are driven by a single impulse: to be made manifest"* and all it really takes for an idea to come alive is human interaction.

-Not a website or coding skills or any other skills for that matter, it JUST TAKES A HUMAN BEING - YOU!
+Not coding skills or business skills or any other skills for that matter, it JUST TAKES A HUMAN BEING - YOU!

 &nbsp;